11.10.09

 Sandy,

-but as I always say keep drinking what you like (but don’t worry about the status thing, it’s sort of like those people who go to the opera and really DON’T like the productions at all but they get the best seats to be seen and not enjoy the drama, the staging, costuming etc. and most especially the music).
+I concur about the Golden Lion’s Paw, it is definitely one of my favorites when it comes to Black teas (when I’m in the mood as you know I’m usually a Japanese Green fan) :) but as I always say keep drinking what you like (but don’t worry about the status thing, it’s sort of like those people who go to the opera and really DON’T like the productions at all but they get the best seats to be seen and not enjoy the drama, the staging, costuming etc. and most especially the music).
 I’d love to try a bit of this not for the status but just because I enjoy trying new teas.

 Peace and blessing to all,